google/zx/quotes.md

 await $`${cmd}`
 ```

-This will not work because zx will escape the whole string, and you will end up with
+This will not work because zx will escape the whole string.
-`rm\ -f\ -r\ file`.
 Instead, you can pass an [array of arguments](#array-of-arguments):

 ```js
 const args = []